-Figure 5: Results for the mobile Web Service in the different network constellations
+Figure 6.
+Results for the mobile Web Service in different network scenarios.

-As expected the performance for the mobile Web Service calls are pretty good and pretty constant if the mobile device is connected with a WiFi network.
-The average time if both the mobile Web Service provider and the client are connected to the same WiFi network was M = 147.69ms (SD = 76.00ms).
-Having the mobile Web Service provider connected to a different, still WiFi, network the average time for one service call calculates to M = 339.04ms (SD = 61.71ms).
+As expected the performance for the mobile Web Service requests are pretty good and pretty constant if the mobile device is connected with a Wi-Fi network.
+The average time if both, the mobile Web Service provider and the client, are connected to the same Wi-Fi network, was M = 147.69ms (SD = 76.00ms).
+Having the mobile Web Service provider connected to a different, still Wi-Fi, network, the average time for one service call calculates to M = 339.04ms (SD = 61.71ms).